I promise this post is about competent and credible lay evidence. But let me start with a story.

 You combat vets are going to love this story.

-The Veteran in this court case was injured in a “horse-play” incident – a fellow soldier punched him in the shoulder numerous times with a closed fist.
+The veteran in this CAVC appeal was injured in a “horse-play” incident – a fellow soldier punched him in the shoulder numerous times with a closed fist.

-There was NO evidence of treatment for this injury in service.
-The Veteran gave a plausible reason, which the BVA found competent and credible.
-The Vet was about to go home and didn’t want to be held over for medical reasons.
+There was NO evidence of treatment for his injury in service.
+The veteran gave a plausible reason why there was no evidence of treatment:the vet was about to go home and didn’t want to be held over for medical reasons.

 That makes sense, doesn’t it?
-How many Vietnam Veterans hid an injury to avoid medical treatment that might extend their DEROS (Date Eligible to Return from Overseas Service) and require them to be away from home that much longer?
+How many Vietnam veterans hid an injury to avoid medical treatment that might extend their DEROS (Date Eligible to Return from Overseas Service) and require them to be away from home that much longer?
+I was the same way – I couldn’t get out of the Army fast enough; I was excited about the civilian life ahead of me, and talking about the things that happened wasn’t something I was going to slow me down.

-So you have a Veteran with a shoulder injury, and a plausible reason for no medical treatment.
+So you have a veteran with a shoulder injury, and a plausible reason for no medical treatment.
+He alone testified to what happened, using “lay testimony.”
+And the BVA found him to be a competent and credible witness, and accepting his explanation.

-Even though the Veteran gave Credible & Competent Testimony as to the reason he did not seek treatment for his in-service injury, and even though his testimony as to the in-service incident (the “horseplay” game with other soldiers), the C&P examiner found that there was “no evidence” of a service treatment record for an injury of this nature.
+No, but not because the veteran did anything wrong.
+Even though he gave credible & competent testimony as to the reason he did not seek treatment for his in-service injury, and even though his testimony as to the in-service incident (the “horseplay” game with other soldiers), the C&P examiner found that there was “no evidence” of a service treatment record for an injury of this nature.

 SCREEEEEECH.
 (That’s the sound of a needle scraping across a record player.)